-- 3 percent of the amount of the taxpayer's AGI in excess of a threshold amount, or - 80 percent of the itemized deductions otherwise allowable for the taxable year.
+- ▶ 3 percent of the amount of the taxpayer's AGI in excess of a threshold amount, or - 80 percent of the itemized deductions otherwise allowable for the taxable year.

-High-earning taxpayers will once again be able to take itemized deductions that were limited under Pease, however with the increased standard deduction, a taxpayer's amount of total deductions must generally be greater than \$12,000 for single individuals and \$24,000 for married couples filing jointly before they incur the benefit of itemizing deductions.
+High-earning taxpayers will once again be able to take itemized deductions that were limited under Pease, however with the increased standard deduction, a taxpayer's amount of total deductions in 2020 must generally be greater than \$12,400 (\$12,200 for 2019) for single individuals and \$24,800 (\$24,400 in 2019) for married couples filing jointly before they incur the benefit of itemizing deductions.

-Deductions that may be accelerated into 2018 or deferred to 2019 include:
+The following discusses deductions that may be accelerated into 2019 or deferred to 2020.